scams, ripoffs, identity theft

 Often a business or activity is quite legal and legitimate but the heavy marketing

-Again, caveat emptor.
-Those who believe promises of instant wealth or income without
+tactics are excessive.
+Caveat emptor ('buyer beware' in Latin).
+Those who believe promises of instant wealth or income with

-effort are naive, and those whose greed transcends their good
+little or no effort or cost are naive, and those whose greed transcends their good

 best things in life